-It is worth noting that the learnability of $B^\star$ depends on the information provided by the entire dataset $\{(x_{ij}, y_{ij})\}$ for each of its $k$ columns.
-Intuitively, the dataset contains information about $B^\star$ along the directions $\alpha_i^\star$, with each direction associated with $n_i$ data points.
-Therefore, a key factor determining the difficulty of learning $B^\star$ is the spectrum of the matrix \# D = \frac{1}{N}\sum_{i=1}^M n_i \alpha_i^\star (\alpha_i^\star)^\intercal, \# where $N=\sum_{i=1}^M n_i$ is the total number of data samples across all clients.
-This matrix $D$, known as the \emph{client diversity matrix} in the literature \citep{du2021fewshot,tripuraneni2020theory,tripuraneni2021provable,collins2021exploiting,thekumparampil2021statistically,tian2023learning,zhang2024sample}, captures the diversity of the weighted client-specific parameters $\sqrt{n_i}\alpha_i^\star$ across clients.
-Let $\lambda_r$ be the $r$-th largest eigenvalue of $D$ for $1\le r\le k$.
-A standard normalization~\citep{du2021fewshot,tripuraneni2021provable,duchi2022subspace,tian2023learning} requires $\|\alpha_i^\star\|=O(1)$ for all $i$, which consequently implies $\sum_{r=1}^k\lambda_r = O(1)$.
-The problem of estimating $B^\star$ is considered \emph{well-represented} if the condition number of $D$, $\lambda_1/\lambda_k$, is $\Theta(1)$.
-Intuitively, this occurs when ${\sqrt{n_i}\alpha_i^\star}$ are evenly distributed, indicating that the dataset provides sufficient information along all $k$ columns of $B^\star$.
-In such cases, accurately estimating $B^\star$ is easier.
-Conversely, the problem is ill-represented when $\sqrt{n_i}\alpha_i^\star$ are concentrated along certain directions and $D$ has a large condition number.
-Then the dataset provides limited information in other directions, making it hard to estimate all columns of $B^\star$.
+It is worth noting that the learnability of $B^\star$ depends on the information contained in $\{(x_{ij}, y_{ij})\}$ for each of its $k$ columns.
+Intuitively, the data provide information about $B^\star$ along the directions $\alpha_i^\star$, with each direction supported by $n_i$ samples.
+Hence, a key factor determining the difficulty of learning $B^\star$ is the spectrum of the matrix \# D = \frac{1}{N}\sum_{i=1}^M n_i \alpha_i^\star (\alpha_i^\star)^\intercal, \# where $N=\sum_{i=1}^M n_i$ is the total number of samples.
+This matrix $D$, known as the \emph{client diversity matrix} \citep{du2021fewshot,tripuraneni2020theory,tripuraneni2021provable,collins2021exploiting,thekumparampil2021statistically,tian2023learning,zhang2024sample}, captures the diversity of the weighted client-specific parameters $\sqrt{n_i}\alpha_i^\star$ across clients.
+Let $\lambda_r$ be the $r$-th largest eigenvalue of $D$ for $r\in [k]$.
+Under the standard normalization~\citep{tripuraneni2021provable,duchi2022subspace,tian2023learning} $\|\alpha_i^\star\|=O(1)$ for all $i$, we have $\sum_{r=1}^k\lambda_r = O(1)$.
+The problem of estimating $B^\star$ is considered \emph{well-represented} if the condition number $\lambda_1/\lambda_k=\Theta(1)$, meaning that ${\sqrt{n_i}\alpha_i^\star}$ are evenly distributed and the data provides sufficient information along all $k$ columns of $B^\star$.
+In contrast, the problem is ill-represented when $\sqrt{n_i}\alpha_i^\star$ are concentrated in a few directions and $D$ has a large condition number.
+Then the data provides limited information in other directions, making it hard to estimate all columns of $B^\star$.